OasisAlex/cse15l-lab-reports/lab_report_week5.md

+# find -name

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:154$ find ./technical -name pmed.0020281.txt
 ./technical/plos/pmed.0020281.txt
 ```
+### explanation:
-Using the find command -name option to find the specific file with the name of pmed.0020281.txt
+Using the find command -name option to find the specific file with the name of pmed.0020281.txt.
+It is useful for finding a specific file that you know the name of.

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:157$ find ./technical -name "*.txt"
 ./technical/plos/pmed.0020073.txt